Opinion | The GOP strategy for defeating Biden’s new plan actually refutes itself

 But the GOP strategy actually refutes itself, in an intriguing but revealing way.
-The very fact that today’s Republicans keep preposterously painting the plan as extreme shows how unwilling — or unable — they are to acknowledge the thoroughly mainstream nature of much of it.
+The very fact that today’s Republicans keep preposterously painting the plan as rabidly extreme shows how unwilling — or unable — they are to acknowledge the thoroughly mainstream nature of much of it.
 And that’s exactly why Democrats will likely have to pass it alone.

-Axios reports that Republicans have developed a “battle plan” to paint the proposal as a “multi-trillion dollar far left wish list.”
+Axios reports that Republicans have developed a “battle plan” to paint the proposal as a “multitrillion dollar far left wish list.”
 Central to this is the claim that only a tiny fraction will be spent on real infrastructure, which only includes “roads, bridges, waterways, ports, and airports.”

 GOP leaders have amplified this.
 Senate Minority Leader Mitch McConnell of Kentucky insists the proposal “would spend more money just on electric cars” than on all those categories combined.